 1 Leopold, A. (1987 ) A Sand County almanac, and sketches here and there, New York: Oxford University Press.

 2 Johnson, L. E. (1993) A morally deep world: An essay on moral significance and environmental ethics, Cambridge: Cambridge University Press, p.
 142.

 3 Shelton, J.-A. (2004) “Killing animals that don’t fit in: Moral dimensions of habitat restoration”, Between the Species, 13 (4) [accessed on 30 January 2013].

-5 Exceptions can be found in Linkola, P. (2009) Can life prevail?: A radical approach to the environmental crisis, London: Integral Tradition; Pianka, E. R. The vanishing book of life on Earth [accessed on 11 November 2013].
+5 Two exceptions are: Linkola, P. (2009) Can life prevail?: A radical approach to the environmental crisis, London: Integral Tradition; Pianka, E. R. (2008) The vanishing book of life on Earth, Austin: University of Texas at Austin [accessed on 11 January 2022].

 6 Varner, G. (1991) “No holism without pluralism”, Environmental Ethics, 13, pp. 175-179.